 The committee also recommends to the president any nominees who should be forwarded to the Governor’s office for consideration for a Governor’s Award.

-All Virginia Tech salaried staff at any pay band level, as well as some administrative or professional faculty, with at least two years of university service are eligible for consideration.
+All Virginia Tech salaried staff at any pay band level, as well as some administrative or professional faculty, are eligible for consideration.
 Specific exclusions for the award are instructional faculty, research faculty, academic department heads, deans, assistant and associate deans, vice presidents, assistant and associate vice presidents, assistant and associate provosts, extension agents, and wage employees.

 Nominations may be made by any employee; however, self-nominations are not acceptable.
 Previous award recipients are not eligible until five years after receiving the award.

-Nominations are accepted each winter and reviewed by a committee of staff members and administrative and professional faculty members appointed by the president, who makes the final decision.
+Nominees are reviewed by a committee of staff members and administrative and professional faculty members appointed by the president, who makes the final decision.

 Each recipient will receive a letter of commendation from the President, a framed certificate, and a $2,000 award.